 The Contact Guide was programmed as an aid for recruiting providers across all provider types.
 The Contact Guide was used to record contact information for several points of contact within a provider organization (e.g., a group practice or Hospital) and results of each contact.
+The Contact

-The Contact Guide included the capability to generate packages of materials, including copies of the patient's signed AF that were then either faxed or mailed to providers.
-Starting with the 2017 cycle, a secure portal was also used for sending AF packets to providers and receiving scanned medical records from them.
-The Guide interacted with the CMS to prompt follow-up contacts with providers after an appropriate time (24 hours for faxed material sent via the webportal; 5 days for mailed material).
+Guide included the capability to generate packages of materials, including copies of a patient's signed AF that were then faxed, emailed, or mailed to providers or made available via the web portal for download.
+The Contact Guide interacted with the CMS to prompt follow-up contacts with providers after an appropriate time (24 hours for faxed/emailed material or material sent via the web portal; 5 days for mailed material).